 … we’re the princes of the uuuuniverse… hey!

 Welcome back to the episode-by-episode recap and reaction to Highlander the Series.
-Spoilers ahead.
+Spoilers ahead through the current episode.
 Don’t lose your head over them.

 THE QUICK & CLEAN SUMMARY: